Aditya-dom/arawn/content/post/Optimizers/optimizers-1.md

 ---

-This was supposed to also feature adaptive optimizers (AMSGrad, RMSProp, Adam and friends), but due to CCIC happening in the last week of December, I didn't get the time to do this properly, and the second semester starts <strike>in a couple days</strike> tomorrow, so hard deadline :/ I'll try to get part 2 out as soon as possible, but it might be a while.
+This was supposed to also feature adaptive optimizers (AMSGrad, RMSProp, Adam and friends), but due to CCIC happening in the last week of March, I didn't get the time to do this properly, and the second semester starts <strike>in a couple days</strike> tomorrow, so hard deadline :/ I'll try to get part 2 out as soon as possible, but it might be a while.
 In the meantime, exploring the